donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 ## Hardy
 Max: 1

-You gain a permanent addition of 4 wounds.
+You gain a permanent addition of 4 hit points.
 Simple as that.
 ## Hatred
 Max: 2